 Don't forget to arrange insurance before you drive out of the car yard.

-The Office of State Revenue levies stamp duty when a vehicle is licensed or its licence is transferred to a new name.
+Revenue WA levies transfer duty when a vehicle is licensed or its licence is transferred to a new name.

-The Department of Transport, Licensing Services collects the stamp duty on the Office of State Revenue's behalf.
-You will pay stamp duty on the market value of the vehicle or on the price you paid for the vehicle, whichever is higher.
+The Department of Transport, Licensing Services collects the transfer duty on Revenue WA’s behalf.
+You will pay transfer duty on the market value of the vehicle or on the price you paid for the vehicle, whichever is higher.

 Check the following key steps when buying a car:

 - Arrange insurance